Straight Talk from Jon Gonzales

 These are just some of the challenges we must overcome if our salons and staff are to grow.

 I am committed to finding solutions to the above.
 I want to make Hairdresser Career Development Systems and my University of Educational Excellence a truly educational company you can trust and rely on.
-Please share this message and join our grass roots movement .
-I will be presenting solutions on these topics at my upcoming 2 day business seminar in Las vegas.
+Please hit your like and share this message and join our grass roots movement .
+I will be presenting solutions on these topics at my upcoming 2 day business seminar in Las Vegas,

-I invite you to join me as we march towards a new beginning for change and new direction.
+I invite you to join me as we march towards a new beginning for change and new direction in education.